 A significant part of your training and development as a therapist will happen outside the walls of The Seattle School, as a client in a therapeutic relationship.
-The Seattle School requires that you as an MACP student complete 40 sessions of psychotherapy with a licensed therapist to deepen your own self-understanding and linger for yourself in the work you will be asking of others.
-You’ll learn more about this in the weeks ahead, but know that we value your journey deeply and intentionally build this rhythm of self care into the MACP curriculum.
+The Seattle School requires that you, as an MACP student, complete 40 sessions of psychotherapy with a licensed therapist to deepen your own self-understanding and linger for yourself in the work you will be asking of others.
+You’ll learn more about this in the weeks ahead, but know that we value your journey deeply and intentionally build this rhythm of self-care into the MACP curriculum.

-Although you are not required to complete psychotherapy sessions or to spend time with a spiritual director, we do highly encourage you to find a therapist or a spiritual director to journey with you.
+Although you are not required to complete psychotherapy sessions or spend time with a spiritual director, we do highly encourage you to find a therapist or spiritual director to journey with you.
 At The Seattle School, in all of our degree programs, we are forming leaders and practitioners who are relationally mature, growing in awareness and courageously compassionate.
 You will be asked to reflect deeply on your story and how this has impacted your relational style.
 Sometimes it’s impossible to do this work well without a gifted sojourner.

 Beyond Therapy and Spiritual Direction

-Seek out the ways you can care for yourself well (good food, solo spa dates, laughter, church, climbing a tree, acupuncture, connecting with friends, etc.) and know that they are likely as nuanced as your own story!
-Some of you might already have a good sense of this, while others might spend three to four years learning what self care even is and what the particularities of good self care are for your personhood.
+Seek out the ways you can care for yourself well (good food, solo spa dates, laughter, church, climbing a tree, acupuncture, connecting with friends, etc.), and know that they are likely as nuanced as your own story!
+Some of you might already have a good sense of this, while others might spend three to four years learning what self-care even is and what the particularities of good self-care are for your personhood.
 It is a most noble and worthy endeavor, and we invite you to be always practicing.
 After all, learning at The Seattle School takes your whole body.